 - dig foundation trenches if working on residential or small commercial projects.

-Concreters may specialise as concrete finishers, concrete cutters, or concrete slab layers.
-There are large differences in the work done by concreters working on high-rise buildings and those working on smaller residential and commercial buildings.
+Concreters may specialise as concrete finishers, concrete cutters or concrete slab layers.
+There is a considerable difference in the work done by concreters working on high-rise buildings and those working on smaller residential and commercial buildings.

 For most jobs, concrete is mixed at a pre-mix concrete supplier's factory and delivered to the site in a pre-mix concrete truck.

-Concreters usually work outside on construction sites which may be dusty and noisy.
+Concreters usually work outside on construction sites that may be dusty and noisy.
 Much of their time is spent standing or kneeling and they may also have to work at heights or underground in tunnels.
-Concreters may travel from job to job and usually begin work very early in the morning.
+They may travel from job to job and usually begin work very early in the morning.

-There is a growing industry in pre-cast concrete where concrete elements are cast and cured in factories and then transported to the site for use.
+There is a growing industry in precast concrete where concrete elements are cast and cured in factories then transported to the site for use.

 - able to cope with the physical demands of the job